Skip to contents

 plot(res_surface)

-This function will return a raster representing the buffered populations (species range in the domain), the points sampled by terra, the graph information, and a distance matrix with the least cost distance values from the resistance surface.
+This function returns a raster representing the buffered populations (species range in the domain), the points sampled by terra, the graph information, and a distance matrix containing the least-cost distances from the resistance surface.

 pop_res_graphs <- populationResistance(